nais/naisdevice-nav-mac-up/README.md

 - Any questions you might have can be directed to the #naisdevice channel on Slack.

-TODO: Test on fresh install
+TODO: Test on fresh install.

+TODO: Create signed release.